haskell/core-libraries-committee/guides/warning-for-head-and-tail.md

 6. As an ultimate measure you can hide `Prelude.{head,tail}` and define your own in a utility module, or use `headErr` and `tailErr` from [`Safe`](https://hackage.haskell.org/package/safe-0.3.21/docs/Safe.html#g:2).

+7. While it goes against the spirit of the proposal and is discouraged, one can replace `head` with `(!!
+0)`.

 # PR template

 Here is a template, which you can use when raising PRs against affected libraries.